Priority deadline for Fall is April 1. Priority deadline for Spring is November 1.

 able to regain their student aid eligibility in a future term by completing the following

-- Complete at least 12 credit hours on their own
+- Complete and pass at least 12 credit hours on their own

 - Be meeting the SAP requirements (i.e., a cumulative financial aid GPA of at least a 2.0 and a completion rate of at least 67%.
 The student cannot be at or over the maximum hours.)